» Student Affairs

 The CRIMP Outdoor Adventure program is committed to providing students with extra-curricular activities both on and off campus.
 Our club offers a variety of activities and trips throughout the year.
 Some of our most popular trips & activities are listed below:

 Additionally, trips often give students the chance to mingle with others and have amazing adventures.
 CRIMP sometimes offers certification courses (such as swimming, sailing, SCUBA, etc) for students.
 Each student should strive to be a part of this incredible program.

 The Nimocks Fitness Center contains a full line of cardio equipment, such as treadmills, striders, ellipticals, recumbent bikes, and spinning bikes, along with weight machines and an indoor track.
 This facility has a multi-purpose gym available for basketball and volleyball.
 Access inside the Nimocks Fitness Center requires a current MU ID.
 Members are allowed one (1) guest with the age restriction of 16 years or older.
 Policies and practices are to ensure safety and decrease liability.

 CRIMP presents a fairly new recreational area "Coach Sink Field" located on Robert Johnson Drive (right across the street from the William F. Bethune Visual Arts Center).
 The multi-purpose recreational sports field is used for intramural activities and club sports.
 Coach Sink Field is available during the summer to other groups and agencies under certain conditions.
 Any reservations to use a field must be scheduled through the Campus Recreation office.

-The Campus Recreation & Intramural Programs department offers a number of group exercise opportunities, such as Zumba, kickboxing, bowling, and yoga.
-Click here for the current group exercise schedule.
+The Campus Recreation & Intramural Programs department offers a number of group exercise opportunities, such as Zumba, Insanity, pilates, Women on Weights, a jogging group, Salsa, and yoga.

 Intramurals and Rec Games